baconian/advfn-reader/README.md

 # advfn-reader

+get_quarts(ticker,exchange="NYSE", start_date = None, end=end_date=dt.datetime.today().date() )

-Fetches all quarterly data from advfn for a given ticker.
+Fetches a pandas DataFrame with all quarterly data from advfn for a given ticker.

-Use
-get_quarts(ticker,exchange="NYSE)
-to get a pandas DataFrame with all quarterly data from advfn.
+parameters:

+ticker: String - The ticker to fetch.

+exchange: String, default "NYSE" - The exchange the stock is traded at.
+Defaults to a most likely one if not traded at given exchange.

+start_date: String {'YYYY/MM/DD'}, default None - The date to start retrieving from.
+If non given the first available filing will be the start point.

+end_date: String {'YYYY/MM/DD'}, default current-date - The date to end retrieving at.
+If non given the most recent filing will be the end point.

+get_closest_quarter(target)

+Returns the colsest quarter end date for a given date.

+parameters:

+target: Date - The date look up.